ryantd42/NY-Legislative-Git/2023/A4058B-2023/bill.md

  this article, article [twenty-six-a] TWENTY-SIX-A of the agriculture and markets law or other rights or remedies which are otherwise available to all  parties  under any other law.
-THE PROVISIONS OF THIS SECTION SHALL APPLY TO THE SALE OF A DOG, CAT, OR RABBIT THROUGH AN ONLINE WEBSITE.
+THE PROVISIONS OF THIS SECTION SHALL ALSO APPLY TO THE SALE OF A  DOG,  CAT,  OR  RABBIT  THROUGH  AN  ONLINE WEBSITE.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02748-02-3
+  LBD02748-04-4